Summary

 After that, simple math will lead her to the correct number that she can list on the application.
 Just have her subtract any of the funds that she can’t include from those she can.

-Student credit cards usually come with short credit lines, so her financial limitations shouldn’t be a handicap.
+Student credit cards usually come with small credit lines, so her financial limitations shouldn’t be a deterrent.

 Another option would be for your daughter to pursue a secured credit card.
 These products are also great for people who are just starting out because the credit line is guaranteed by a cash deposit.